MFahad777/Typy-js/README.md

 > A validation package for express js to validate incoming request payload.
 > It internally utilizes the express-validator library for input validation in Express.js applications.

+For more practical examples, please see tests suite, there is separate test suite for each validation API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->